 - (i) Where the appropriate select committee is of the opinion that an executive decision is, or if made would be, contrary to the policy framework, or contrary to or not wholly in accordance with the approved in year budget, then it shall seek advice from the Monitoring Officer and/or Chief Finance Officer who shall prepare a report. - (ii) In respect of functions which are the responsibility of the Leader/Cabinet, the Monitoring Officer's report and/or Chief Finance Officer's report shall be to the Leader/Cabinet with a copy to every Member of the Council.
 Regardless of whether the decision is delegated or not, the Leader/Cabinet must meet to decide what action to take in respect of the Monitoring Officer's report and to prepare a report to Council if the Monitoring Officer or the Chief Finance Officer conclude that the decision was a departure, and to the select committee if the Monitoring Officer or the Chief Finance Officer conclude that the decision was not a departure. - (iii) If the decision has yet to be made, or has been made but not yet implemented, and the advice from the Monitoring Officer and/or the Chief Finance Officer is that the decision is or would be contrary to the policy framework or contrary to or not wholly in accordance with the approved in year budget, and/or virement rules relating to it, the select committee may refer the matter to Council.
 In such cases, no further action will be taken in respect of the decision or its implementation until the Council has met and considered the matter.
 At the meeting it will receive a report of the decision or proposals and the advice of the Monitoring Officer and/or the Chief Finance Officer.
-The Council may either: - (a) endorse a decision or proposal of the executive decision taker as falling within the existing budget and policy framework.
-In this case no further action is required, save that the decision of the Council be minuted and circulated to all councillors in the normal way;
+The Council may either: - endorse a decision or proposal of the executive decision taker as falling within the existing budget and policy framework.
+In this case no further action is required, save that the decision of the Council be minuted and circulated to all councillors in the normal way; - Or - (b) amend the policy concerned to encompass the decision or proposal of the body or individual responsible for that executive function and agree to the decision with immediate effect.
+In this case, no further action is required save that the decision of the Council be minuted and circulated to all councillors in the normal way;